I: Origin, Mission, Selection Process, Focus

 McDonough’s experience includes his role in shaping Atlanta United FC. over the course of two and a half years.
 Atlanta got their academy program off the ground extremely quickly.
 Notably, the Five Stripes signed a pair of Homegrown Players – Andrew Carleton and Chris Goslin – months before the club’s first MLS match.
 Three more Homegrowns were signed less than three months after the club’s March 2017 debut.

 Atlanta was able to scale up so quickly in large part due to its decision to absorb Georgia United, an established Atlanta-area youth club that qualified for the Development Academy U-16 national semifinals in July 2015.
 Atlanta United took technical control of Georgia United’s U-16 and U-18 teams in the 2015-16 season, then fully integrated them under the Atlanta United brand for the 2016-17 academy season.
-Georgia United players started earning time toward status as a Homegrown MLS player starting with the 2015-16 season, a development that allowed both Carleton and Goslin to accrue the required 12 months in an MLS academy for both to sign Homegrown contracts before Atlanta United kicked off in MLS.
+Georgia United players started earning time toward status as a Homegrown MLS player starting with the 2015-16 season, a development that allowed both Carleton and Goslin to accrue the required 12 months in an MLS academy for both to sign Homegrown contracts and become members of the senior team before Atlanta United kicked off in MLS.

 “I’ve actually met with all of them and we talked about it and the right thing to do was not to partner with any one, and that was received really well by the clubs,” McDonough said.
 “They’ve been really, really supportive with that approach. … They knew what we were doing.
 They know it’s inevitable.
 MLS has been coming in here, the academies have been coming in and taking kids out for so many years, they would just prefer, they know they’re going to lose players, they just want to keep them in South Florida.”